Privacy and cookies policy

 - we have a legitimate interest in doing so and where our legitimate interests are not overridden by your (or the relevant individual’s) interest.
 These legitimate interests will include our interests in managing our relationship with our clients, administering visits to our offices and projects and ascertaining compliance with our policies and procedures;

-- where processing of special category data is necessary in the context of the establishment, exercise or defence of legal claims or in the substantial public interest; and
+- where processing of special category data is necessary in the context of the establishment, exercise or defence of legal claims or in the substantial public interest or for the assessment of the working capacity of the employee; and

 - where we have obtained your express consent to do so.
 We will explain at the time we collect your consent that you may withdraw your consent at any time in accordance with the information we provide to you at that time.